ASHS Professional Interest Groups

 Secretary: Wenjing Guan

-Association of Horticulturists of Indian Subcontinent (AHIS) Formerly Association of Horticulturists of Indian Origin - To promote fellowship among the horticultural scientists of Indian origin and increase professional opportunities through increased interaction among them and with other American scientists; promote awareness of ASHS membership benefits and encourage membership pool from India; facilitate and support ASHS ad-hoc membership to attract Indian Horticulturists; to act as scientific ambassadors to facilitate an exchange of scientific information and cultural ideas between India and countries in North America; help share and transfer results of scientific research to India to improve agricultural productivity and quality.
+Association of Horticulturists of Indian Subcontinent (AHIS) - To promote fellowship among the horticultural scientists of the Indian subcontinent and increase professional opportunities through increased interaction among them and with other American scientists; promote awareness of ASHS membership benefits and encourage the membership pool from the Indian subcontinent; facilitate and support ASHS ad-hoc membership to attract horticulturists from the Indian subcontinent; to act as scientific ambassadors to facilitate an exchange of scientific information and cultural ideas between countries in the Indian subcontinent and North America; help share and transfer results of scientific research with those in the Indian subcontinent to improve horticultural productivity and quality.